-Recently the University of Kentucky became the first institution of higher learning to sponsor an Honor Flight.
-Seventy veterans along with their guardians, many of whom were also veterans were taken to Washington D.C. on Armed Forces Day, May 20th 2017 to see their memorials.
+In 2017, the University of Kentucky became the first institution of higher learning to sponsor an Honor Flight.
+Seventy veterans along with their guardians, many of whom were also veterans were taken to Washington D.C. on Armed Forces Day, May 20th to see their memorials.
 For most this was the first time seeing their memorial.
-For others it was the heartfelt receptions in Washington and back home that made the trip special.
-To see more about he flight go to (link) If you are interested in supporting our student veterans, please go to (link) to donate or sponsor an event.
+For others, it was the heartfelt receptions in Washington and back home that made the trip special.
+If you are interested in supporting our student veterans, please contact the UK Student Veterans Association.
 Thank you again for your service and your continued support of our student veterans here at UK.

 Mr. Henry S. Spencer, Sr., Auditor at UK's Division of Regulatory Services, is a World War II Veteran.
 He served with the 1st Marine Division, U.S. Marine Corps, in the Southwest Pacific Theatre of WW II.

 In October 2010, Mr. Spencer participated in a visit to Washington, DC with the Bluegrass Chapter of the Honor Flight Network.
 This organization is a non-profit group, based in Louisville, KY, created to honor America's veterans.

 A group of about 40 veterans from the Lexington area flew out of Louisville and visited the National World War II Memorial, the Korean Memorial, and the Marine Corps War Memorial, known as the Iwo Jima Memorial.
 It was a full day for the tour, which was a 'thank you' for the veterans' service.

 "I felt honored to make this trip and was proud to be a part of this group of veterans" said Mr. Spencer.
 He also was impressed with the caring attitude and compassion shown along the trip at the Louisville and Baltimore airports and in Washington, DC at the National Memorials.